• Skip to main content

-How to make a wire-wrapped bead link
+In this tutorial, I’ll show you how to make a wire-wrapped bead link.

 Wire -wrapped bead links are secure because they are wrapped, so they CAN NOT be pulled open like the simple eye pin wire loop.